-It is likely that social distancing will remain a key part of the Government's guidance for some time to come.
-All workplaces are different and social distancing practices will have to be adapted to suit your particular needs, some steps that most businesses can take include:
+It is likely that social distancing will remain a key recommendation even when the legal requirement is removed.
+All workplaces are different and social distancing practices will have to be adapted to suit your particular needs, some steps that most organisations can take include:

-- Reducing workplace density through working from home or split shifts - Altering office layouts where possible so that colleagues are spaced out and not facing one another - > Isolating individual buildings - Dividing work areas into zones with personnel allocated to work within each zone.
+- Reducing workplace density through working from home or split shifts - Altering office layouts where possible so that colleagues are spaced out and not facing one another - Isolating individual buildings - Dividing work areas into zones with personnel allocated to work within each zone.
 Movement between zones should be minimised and controlled - Use of technology for video / virtual meetings - Limiting the number of meetings, including length and proximity of gatherings between colleagues / others - Shift handover arrangements should be altered to ensure the appropriate routines are followed - Restricting / staggering the use of canteen facilities (bringing food / drinks to people) - Removing tables / chairs from the canteen and restricting the number of staff per table - > Avoiding use of hot desks - Encouraging use of external areas for breaks